bartbutenaers/node-red-contrib-msg-router/README.md

     - `Weight`: When a value is specified, the weight indicates the possibility that a message will be send to that output.
 The weight option will only be available for the 2 weighted router types.
 Weights can be used to setup outputs with different processing capacities.
 Outputs with higher weights receive more messages, compared to outputs with less weights.
 + The specified router type will determine how the input messages are being routed to the N available outputs.

+The `msg.output` field in the output message will be filled with the number of the output, to which the message has been routed.
+This field will be filled for all router types, except 'broadcast routing'.
+Reason is that for broadcasting, the ***same*** message might be send to all outputs (if cloning is disabled).

 ## Router types
 The router types specifies HOW the input messages will be routed to the M available outputs.